 - With older, external TeleCap I and II decoders, there are only 2 caption and 2 text channels available, but technical reasons precluded the use of the second channel in practice.
 With the new EIA 608 standard, it is possible to put two sets of captions on one video. - Initialization.
 The Initialization Field 2 shows the control codes that are being sent to a hardware encoder when that device is initialized.
 The Special read-out is an indicator of the data that CaptionMaker is sending via hardware. - Upstream Transparency.
 Theses options are designed to add an additional language or caption service to a video signal using a hardware encoder.
-If you are adding CC3 data in field 2 then you would select "Allow existing field 1 data to pass through untouched".
-Then the hardware encoder will know to keep the existing CC1 data in field 1 during encoding. - Options.
+If you are adding CC3 data in field 2 then you would select Allow existing field 1 data to pass through untouched.
+Then the hardware encoder will know to keep the existing CC1 data in field 1 during encoding.

+Options.
 Select the options you want to use.
 Typically, the default options should remain selected: "Send caption data...", "Send Web TV...", "Send Wink...", and "Send V-Chip...".

-Normally, leave "Duplicate control codes..." unchecked.
-There is no need to send the control codes twice.
+Normally, leave Duplicate control codes... unchecked.
+If broadcasting to areas with poor reception, check the box to send control codes twice.